IBM Will Fail Where Microsoft Thrives

 The opinions and the strategies of the author are not intended to ever be a recommendation to buy or sell a security.
 The strategy the author uses has worked for him and it is for you to decide if it could benefit your financial future.
 Please remember to do your own research and know your risk tolerance.

-Additional disclosure: If you like my analysis, click on FOLLOW at the top of the article near my name.
+If you like my analysis, click on FOLLOW at the top of the article near my name.
 That will allow my articles to display on your homepage as they are published.

 Disclosure: I am/we are long MSFT.